-People often think that using drugs can cause psychosis.
+People often think that the use of drugs can cause psychosis.
 But it is not as simple as that.
 It is true that people who are already at risk, have a higher chance of psychosis when using some types of drugs, such as cannabis.

 A mix of vulnerability and drug use